 How big would a modern CPU be at this scale?

 The Apple A8X

 , found in the iPad Air 2, contains about 3 billion transistors.
 (This is comparable to the number of transistors in modern desktop computer CPUs as well.)
-At the scale of the MOnSter 6502, that would take about 885,000 square feet (82000 square meters) — an area about 940 ft (286 m) square.
+At the scale of the MOnSter 6502, that would take about 885,000 square feet (over 20 acres or 8 hectares) — an area about 940 ft (286 m) square.

 Are you going to make a dis-integrated modern CPU next?

 No. (Not yet, at least.)
 This is very much a hobby project at the moment.
 However, we are considering various avenues for the future of the project.
 Sign up for our mailing list